tareiking/Xdebug/README.md

 If you'd like to enable Xdebug Profiling you can do so by doing either of the following:
 1. Append `?XDEBUG_PROFILE=1` to a URL you'd like to profile.
 2. Add `1` to the Xdebug Helper ![Chrome extension](https://bronsons-captured.s3.amazonaws.com/Xdebug_helper__2017-06-21_23-26-03.png).
+3. The profiling logs will be save on your Chassis VM under `/tmp`.
+You'll need to `vagrant ssh` then `cd /tmp` to view them.